 A little more about firmness of the breast…

 Younger patients, particularly those that have not yet become pregnant have firmer breast tissue, so for these patients, a more cohesive breast implant like the Allergan 410 may not be at all an issue.
 For those with more compromised tissue such as those that have lactated, or perhaps lost a significant amount of weight, an implant like the Allergan 410 may represent more of a change from what they are already accustomed to.
 Firm breasts are closer to the aesthetic goals that most women are trying to achieve.
-If you want to minimize rippling, want an implant less prone to breakage and silicone leakage, and want a shape that lasts, then you have to accept the additional firmness of a form stable implant like the Allergan 410.
+If you want to minimize rippling, want an implant less prone to breakage and silicone leakage, and want a shape that lasts, then you must accept the additional firmness of a form stable implant like the Allergan 410.

-My opinion on the Allergan 410
+My Opinion on the Allergan 410